-Smartphone app to keep them on a routine while away.
-Camera to interact with your pet.
-Voice message capable.
-Impressive 29-cup capacity.
+Features a smartphone app to keep your furry friends on a routine while you're away.
+Has a camera so you can interact with your pet.
+Voice message-capable.
+Boasts an impressive 29-cup capacity.

 Some connectivity issues and app has some problems.

-Some owners find the blue light on the control panel annoying.
+Blue light on the control panel can be annoying.
 Food pieces occasionally get stuck in the chute.
 Programmed feed times are sometimes off.